lichendust/souschef/readme.md

 ### Order

 A render job in Sous Chef is called an "order".
+Sous Chef can act in one of two ways in regards to order creation:

+- **Live copy**: It can create an order in-place, using the working copy of the film on disk, with obvious concurrency risks (editing assets could cause issues with the ongoing order).
+- **Cache**: It can cache an orders's files using [Blender Asset Tracer](#blender-asset-tracer), eliminating concurrency risks at the cost of disk space (a single order could feasibly require a full clone of the entire project, doubling the required disk space for the lifespan of the order).

+You can perform the latter with the `--cache` flag, but that's getting ahead of ourselves.

-You can create a new order with:
+For now, you can create a new order with:

 	souschef order path/to/file.blend